 Figure 1.
-A graphical summary of quasar spectra as a function of C IV emission line properties.
-Left: Composite spectra of quasars at five locations in the C IV blueshift and equivalent-width space over the wavelength range 1280 - 2000Å, so as to show both the C IV λ 1550 resonance line and the C III] λ 1909 emission complex.
-The composite spectra are normalised to the mean flux in the 1760Å to 1840Å wavelength range.
+A graphical summary of quasar spectra as a function of C IV emission-line properties.
+Left: Composite spectra of quasars at five locations in the C IV blueshift and equivalent-width space over the wavelength range 1280-2000 Å, so as to show both the C IV λ 1550 resonance line and the C III] λ 1909 emission complex.
+The composite spectra are normalized to the mean flux in the 1760 to 1840 Å wavelength range.
 A high EW in C IV is accompanied by symmetric C IV lines and strong He II emission, whereas systems with blueshifted C IV have lower C IV EWs and weaker He II.
 As shown by R11 and R20, this trend occurs systematically across C IV emission space.
 Right: locations in C IV emission space of the five composite spectra compared to the background distribution of quasars with z < 2.8 from R20.

-whether they can explain the 'windy' component that is apparently needed to explain the diversity of quasar spectra.
+a CIV blueshift and study where the emission lines are actually forming in the wind.
+Our aim is not to model a population of quasars, or to reproduce the full diversity of quasar spectra.
+Instead, we will investigate whether C IV blueshifts can be produced for reasonable model assumptions within this assumed geometry, and whether they can explain the 'windy' component that is apparently needed to explain the diversity of quasar spectra.
 Our paper is structured as follows.
-We first introduce the observational properties of the C IV emission line and our numerical method in Section 2.
-Following an heuristic demonstration of our approach in Section 3 we present a series of simulated synthetic spectra in Section 4 and explore trends with the physical parameters and geometry of the wind model.
+We first introduce the observational properties of the CIV emission line and our numerical method in Section 2.
+Following an heuristic demonstration of our approach in Section 3, we present a series of simulated synthetic spectra in Section 4 and explore trends with the physical parameters and geometry of the wind model.
 In Section 5, we discuss our results in the context of quasar feedback, disc wind theory and line asymmetries in a variety of astrophysical settings, before concluding in Section 6.
-Throughout, we follow convention by using the shorthand C IV $\lambda 1550$ to refer to the C IV doublet (corresponding to the resonant $1s^22p \rightarrow 1s^22s$ transitions) with rest frame vacuum wavelengths 1548.19 and 1550.77Å (according to the NIST Atomic Spectra Database; Kramida et al. 2022).
+Throughout, we follow convention by using the shorthand C IV $\lambda 1550$ to refer to the C IV doublet (corresponding to the resonant $1s^22p \rightarrow 1s^22s$ transitions) with rest frame vacuum wavelengths 1548.19 and 1550.77 Å (according to the NIST Atomic Spectra Database; Kramida et al. 2022).